NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/jest-dom.md

 # `jest-dom`

-`jest-dom` is a library that extends Jest using custom matchers in order to make assertion on DOM elements easier
+`jest-dom` is a library that extends Jest using custom matchers in order to make assertions on DOM elements easier.

 ## Utilities

-all the utilities offered by `jest-dom` as matchers
+All the utilities offered by `jest-dom` as matchers

 - toBeDisabled
 - toBeEnabled